larsphilipp/AdvNum19_DataServer/README.md

 ### MySQL Setup ###

-Once the server is ready and accessible for all users a MySQL database is installed and the root user starts the application in order to set a password.
+Once the server is ready and accessible for all users, a MySQL database is installed and the root user starts the application in order to set a password.
 ```
 sudo apt-get install mysql-server
 /usr/bin/mysql -u root -p